 By Alejandro Angel, PhD, PE, PTOE, ENV SP

+We all know about drones by now, and most of us have probably looked into buying one ourselves, perhaps the new DJI Mavic Mini model, but more important are the commercial institutions that are getting their hands on them.
 Significant improvements in drone technology are creating a variety of opportunities for innovation across many industries.
 For civil engineers, drones have become extraordinarily useful for parking studies, traffic monitoring and as a means of verifying field conditions, among other projects.

 Keeping Tabs on Traffic Congestion and Construction

 Sometimes it’s difficult to see what’s causing congestion from the ground, even if you have several people on site.
 In one case, we were examining a network of three extremely busy intersections with significant traffic backups.
 Instead of the traditional approach of deploying multiple people to measure queues and verify signal operations, we decided to use one of our drones to get a better view of the situation.
 Using the aerial view, we were able to show that, while there were significant backups in some directions, the real issue was signal timing.
 With a fairly small effort we were able to develop different timing plans and signal phasing that significantly improved conditions.

 Another benefit of drone use in this situation is that field logs aren’t always convincing to the public, agency staff or elected officials.
 Aerial videos, on the other hand, are a great way to visualize and communicate the issue, which leads to faster and more committed buy-in of the proposed solution.

 Drones are also a great way to keep track of projects under construction.
 We perform monthly drone flights for several of our projects currently in construction, which allows us to efficiently monitor progress, anticipate potential issues, and create a visual log in case of disagreements on quantities, staging or any other issues.
 We have also used drone photos as backgrounds to address contractor questions or requests based on field conditions.